thevixer/ESP32-Promiscuous-osc/README.md

 ## Getting Started

 Some quick guideliness if you wish to run this yourself.
+You can run this code perfectly without any use of sensors.
+Or you can add in your own.

 ### Prerequisites